MultiverseLearningProducts/swe/src/mod1/wk1/day2.md

 */
 ```

-Be ready to demo your generated server and documentation.
+Be ready to demo your generated server and share your `airports-config.yaml` file with your coach.

 ----